 - Blood tests

-- Throat culture—to test for type of bacteria
+- Throat culture—to test for types of bacteria

 Images and tests of the heart may be done to look for any damage.
 Tests may include: